mikeritter/10sites10weeks/docs/index.md

 The key objective is to master your process and toolset while building ten minimally-viable products to form the groundwork for your future projects.

+[The Complete Freelancing Bundle](https://studywebdevelopment.com/freelancing.html) lays out an __excellent__ set of essential projects to build.
+Feel free to follow Kyle's roadmap to get started with some revenue generators.

-The following outline is my project timeline designed to build upon each other incrementally and end up with an integrated business-building system that establishes my credibility and results in business.
+The following outline is my roadmap designed for projects to build upon each other incrementally and end up with an integrated business-building system that establishes my credibility, produces fresh content featuring my work, and results in business.

 ## OUTLINE